matgray/DynamicRecruiter/README.md

 DynamicRecruiter
 ================

-### Built for the Pennsylvania Rho Colony of Phi Delta Theta

-A web application for managing recruitment
+A web application for managing the recruitment of students at Carnegie Mellon University.
+Accesses the CMU LDAP directory to make searching students easy, and gives admins easy control as to who is being recruited when.
+Authenticates with Facebook, uses GWT, MySQL, Spring, and OpenID-LDAP.

 Maven Commands:
 ----------------